Considering renting a property from a private landlord or letting agency? What you should know.

 Deposits

-Any deposits paid to a landlord or agent by an Assured Shorthold tenant (most students in shared rented accommodation) are protected under a government authorised deposit scheme.
+Any deposits paid to a landlord or agent by a tenant must be protected under a government authorised deposit scheme.
 Within 30 days of paying the deposit, your landlord or agent must give you details of how your deposit will be protected.
-If your landlord fails to protect your deposit they lose the right to automatically gain possession by giving two months' notice, and the County Court can order them to pay you three times the amount of the deposit.
+If your landlord fails to protect your deposit they lose the right to gain possession by serving a Section 8 Notice, and the County Court can order them to pay you three times the amount of the deposit.

 Further information on the tenancy deposit scheme on the GOV UK website [https://www.gov.uk/private-renting].